 This is one reason why the careful monitoring and evaluation of local activities is an essential part of the TIS program.
 Collecting accurate and thorough local data will help you to see what works best and this information can then be used to improve your activities.
 You can also share this with other TIS-funded organisations and contribute to the evidence on what works for TIS.

-Sometimes collecting data can be challenging – the number of participants in a program may be small, or it may be that it can take a long time to see changes in smoking behaviour in the wider community.
+Sometimes collecting data can be challenging – the number of participants in a program may be small, or it may be that it can take a long time to see changes in smoking or recreational vaping behaviour in the wider community.
 The NBPU TIS can support teams to address these and other challenges in order to develop the evidence base for TIS.

 It is important to remember that the evidence does not provide a set of fixed solutions (it is not a ‘recipe book’).
 It is one element in an ongoing process.
 Your decision making will draw on your professional expertise about TIS and the local community with the evolving local and research evidence to develop a locally relevant service (Figure 1).